askolkova/kaggle_practice/README.md

 # Kaggle

-Some kernels from my Kaggle profile
+Some kernels from my Kaggle profile where I test my skills